We promote independent living in a structured family environment.

 3 weekly self help groups/support groups or daily if not working full time

-2 weekly drug compliance testing, as well as random tests and breathalizing
+2 weekly AOD compliance testing, as well as random tests and breathalyzing

 If a woman is not working, she will need to volunteer (according to her abilities), be attending school, participating in a program, or an agreed upon productive activity.
 This is to encourage women to be active and productive in their recovery.